 You have not viewed any products recently.

-Aaron D. Wolf is associate editor of Chronicles: A Magazine of American Culture.
+Aaron D. Wolf is the managing editor of Chronicles: A Magazine of American Culture.
 He joined the Institute in 1999.
 He holds an M.A. in Christian thought and church history from Trinity Evangelical Divinity School in Deerfield, Illinois, where he was mentored by Chronicles' late religion editor Harold O.J.
 Brown, and a B.A. in philosophy from Rockford College.
 His writings have appeared in numerous magazines, books, and newspapers.
-He is a frequent guest on Issues, Etc., has appeared on several radio programs, including The Tom Clark Show (Wisconsin Public Radio) and Extension 720 With Milt Rosenberg (WGN), and on television programs, including an episode of Errata do biograffi on Poland's TVP1 dedicated to Chronicles' founding editor, Leopold Tyrmand.
+He is a regular guest on Issues, Etc., and has appeared on many radio programs, including The Tom Clark Show (Wisconsin Public Radio) and Extension 720 With Milt Rosenberg (WGN), and on television programs, including an episode of Errata do biograffi on Poland's TVP1 dedicated to Chronicles' founding editor, Leopold Tyrmand.
 He serves on the board of directors of The Haven Network Perinatal Hospice and Bereavement Center, the board of directors of The Lutheran Church—Missouri Synod's Northern Illinois District, and the advisory network of The Hausvater Project.
 He and his wife, Lorrie, have six children.

 Srdja Trifkovic is foreign-affairs editor for Chronicles: A Magazine of American Culture.
 He is the author of several books, including The Sword of the Prophet: Islam—History, Theology, Impact on the World and Defeating Jihad: How the War on Terror May Yet Be Won, in Spite of Ourselves.
 A regular guest on RT TV, Dr. Trifkovic is the first tenured professor of geopolitics in southeastern Europe.

 James Kalb, Tom Piatak, James O. Tate, Taki Theodoracopulos, Clyde Wilson

 Wayne Allensworth, Donald Livingston, Roger D. McGrath, William Mills, William Murchison, Claude Polin